santiagobasulto/ipython-gpt/README.md

 <img width="900" alt="IPython GPT, a Jupyter/IPython interface for Chat GPT" src="https://user-images.githubusercontent.com/872296/232230492-9bc50342-9d78-4adb-8168-2f94fcbc3b73.png">

 **Important!** This is a very early and raw version, I have a lot of things to improve regarding code quality and missing functionality.
+Check [this issue](https://github.com/santiagobasulto/ipython-gpt/issues/4) for a rough "roadmap".

 ## Installation
 ```python